JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 ![IntegrationWithSwing](screenshot.png)

-## Adding a Swing component to CFD composition using SwingPanel.
+## Adding a Swing component to CFD composition using SwingPanel

 SwingPanel lets you create a UI using Swing in a Compose-based UI.
 To achieve this you need to create Swing `JComponent` in the `factory` parameter of `SwingPanel`.